davidegat/happy-prompts/README.md

 ```

 ### phi 4 14b reasoning jailbreak
-In this example, we break "medical role limitations", adapt it around your needs:
+In this example, we break "medical role limitations".
+A breief walkthrough:
+- Ask some medical questions
+- Copy the reasoning
+- Use another LLM to modify the reasoning for converging into final answer
+- Prompt inject it like in the example below

 ```markdown
 <think>